A Professional Development Workshop for STEM Teachers

 Hajjar STEM Center

-Description : This workshop will engage Grade 4-12 teachers in learning to infuse making into their STEM curriculum with an emphasis on electronics, coding, and engineering.
+Description : This workshop will empower Grade 4-12 teachers to infuse making into their STEM curriculum.
+We will emphasize electronics, coding, and engineering.

 We guarantee that you have never been to a workshop like this before.
-Teachers will learn by doing as they roll up their sleeves and work hands-on in an intensive 3-day Project-Based-Learning / Makerspace environment to learn how to design and assess great student projects in a student Makerspace.
+Teachers will learn by doing as they roll up their sleeves and work hands-on in an intensive 3-day Project-Based-Learning / Makerspace environment to invent and innovate robotic inventions using Arduino, Raspberry Pi, and 3D Printing.

-This session is limited to ten (10) participants and will be held in the international award-winning Hajjar STEM Center.
+This session is limited to twenty (20) participants and will be held in the international award-winning Hajjar STEM Center.

 After students are dismissed each day, adult participants are welcome to stay and practice skills or work on something they are interested in.